 In the Shared Living model, an individual lives in a natural setting of a home provider family.
 Here, they can continue to be part of family life, while taking the next step towards independence in their own life!

 The success of the LifeLinks Shared model is the process of identifying the best match that meets the needs, values and vision of the individuals, the guardian and that of the provider family.

 Typical everyday considerations would be:

 - Do you spend time with children?

 - Do you like to go fishing or to the ocean?

 The above are the simple, but critical things that will support individuality and happiness.

 You Can Be a Shared Living Provider

-The heart of the LifeLinks Shared Living Program is the process of identifying and supporting mutually agreeable matches that meet the expressed needs, values and vision of the individual with developmental disabilities, the family and/or guardian, and those of the Provider family.
+Again, the heart of the Shared Living Program is the process of identifying and supporting mutually agreeable matches that meet the expressed needs, values and vision of the individual with developmental disabilities, the family and/or guardian, and those of the Provider family.

-Providers must undergo an in-depth evaluation by two Human Service professionals, successfully pass criminal background checks (CORI/SORI), submit to fingerprinting, provide references and participate in a family interview.
-They must have significant experience in the Human Service field and a demonstrated commitment to persons with developmental disabilities.
-Providers must maintain certifications in CPR and First Aid and participate in home safety inspections.
+They must have significant experience in the human service field or relative life experience.
+In addition, they must demonstrate a deep commitment to persons with developmental disabilities.
+Furthermore, the provider must maintain certifications in CPR and First Aid, and participate in home safety inspections.